jupyter/governance/software_subprojects.md

 ## Responsibilities of Jupyter Subprojects

-Unless the Software Steering Council (SSC) or the Board of Directors says otherwise, Subprojects self-govern as autonomously as possible, while following the overall governance model and processes of Project Jupyter.
+Unless the Software Steering Council (SSC) or the Executive Council (EC) says otherwise, Subprojects self-govern as autonomously as possible, while following the overall governance model and processes of Project Jupyter.
 Specifically, all Subprojects under Jupyter’s governance have the following responsibilities:

 - Adhere to the Jupyter Code of Conduct.
 - Adhere to the [Jupyter Decision-Making Guidelines and process](decision_making.md).